shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

   caption: View of Shanbally Castle from front elevation with porte-cochère
 - album: shanbally
   image: WL_5169.png
   caption: View of Shanbally Castle across the southern gardens.
-Main Library is visible in centre of facade with single storey conservatory to the right.
+Main Library is visible in centre of facade with single storey conservatory to the right
 - album: shanbally
   image: WL_6909.png
   caption: View of Shanbally Castle across the southern gardens